 The good news is, research indicates that the pandemic hasn’t slowed down consumer spending this holiday season.
 With so many restrictions in place, it seems that people are eager to take advantage of the products and services they do have access to.
 By adjusting your holiday marketing strategy to reflect the “new normal,” your aesthetic practice can turn this season into a resounding success.
 Here are our top tips for empowering your 2020 holiday marketing:

-, customers don’t want to hear “look what you need”— they want to hear “we recognize your needs and we’re here to help you.”
+As Google explains, customers don’t want to hear “look what you need”— they want to hear “we recognize your needs and we’re here to help you.”
 Research shows 65% of consumers say that how brands behave now will have a “huge impact” on what they will buy in the future after the COVID-19 crisis subsides.

 Since the pandemic started, approximately 85% of the population has been shopping online.
 Hopefully, you’ve already started to offer some of your products and services online, whether that’s via online ordering for aesthetic products or offering virtual consultations.
 Gift certificates are an excellent way for aesthetic practices to get in on the online shopping trend.
 Make sure your clients know that they can access your expertise at any time by adding a chat option to your website.
 One thing to remember is that for some, making purchases online is still new territory, so it’s essential to highlight the reliability and quality of your offerings.